2025 Major League Baseball postseason: (2) Seattle Mariners vs. (6) Detroit Tigers

 In one of the closest and most grueling playoff series in postseason history, the Mariners narrowly defeated the Tigers in five games to return to the ALCS for the first time since 2001.

 Game 1 was the first of two extra-inning contests.
 A two-run homer by Kerry Carpenter gave the Tigers the lead in the top of the fifth inning, then Julio Rodríguez tied the game in the bottom of the sixth with an RBI single, which ended up forcing extras.
 In the top of the eleventh, Zach McKinstry's RBI single put the Tigers in the lead for good, and Keider Montero shut down the Mariners in the bottom of the inning.
-In Game 2, Jorge Polanco hit two solo home runs off Tarik Skubal, but Spencer Torkelson hit a two-run RBI double in the top of the eighth inning to tie the game.
+In Game 2, Jorge Polanco hit two solo home runs off Tarik Skubal, but Spencer Torkelson hit a two-run RBI double in the top of the eighth to tie the game.
 Rodríguez put the Mariners back in the lead in the bottom of the eighth with an RBI single to even the series headed to Detroit.
 Seattle won their first LDS game since 2001.
 In Game 3, Eugenio Suárez, J. P. Crawford, and Cal Raleigh all homered for the Mariners as they won by four runs to take the series lead.
 In Game 4, Riley Greene, Javier Báez, and Gleyber Torres all homered for the Tigers as they blew out the Mariners to force a decisive fifth game back in Seattle.

 Game 5 was the most memorable contest of the series.
 After Carpenter gave the Tigers the lead with yet another two-run homer in the top of the sixth, Leo Rivas tied the game in the bottom of the seventh with an RBI single, forcing extras.
 After seven scoreless innings, the Tigers’ pitching staff ultimately ran out of gas as the Mariners prevailed in the bottom of the fifteenth with Polanco's bases-loaded walk-off single.
 Game 5 was the longest winner-take-all postseason game in MLB history, in both innings and elapsed time.